-What To Watch And What's At Stake In The Alabama Senate Race
+What To Watch For And What's At Stake In The Alabama Senate Race

 The president seems to believe Moore's denials.
 Trump explicitly endorsed Moore and campaigned for him in neighboring Pensacola, Fla., which is in the Mobile, Ala., media market.
 But other Republicans disagree.

-The state's senior senator, Richard Shelby, for example, says that he can't vote for Moore and will write in another Republican.
+The state's senior senator, Richard Shelby, for example, says that he "couldn't vote" for Moore and wrote in another Republican.
 The question is how many other Republicans will also make that determination.

 For Jones to win, a lot of them will have to do it.
-Trump won this state after all, 62 to 34 percent in 2016 and won more votes than any presidential candidate (a little over 1.3 million).
+Trump won this state after all, 62 percent to 34 percent in 2016 and won more votes than any presidential candidate (a little over 1.3 million).

 One liberal group is running a Facebook ad encouraging Republicans to Roll Tide and write in Nick Saban, the larger-than-life coach of the University of Alabama football team.